Conch

-In North America, a conch is often identified as a queen conch, indigenous to the waters of the Gulf of Mexico and Caribbean.
-Queen conches are valued for seafood and are also used as fish bait.
-In the United States, a rule has been proposed to list the queen conch's conservation status as threatened.

-The group of conches that are sometimes referred to as "true conches" are marine gastropod molluscs in the family Strombidae, specifically in the genus Strombus and other closely related genera.
-For example, Lobatus gigas, the queen conch, and Laevistrombus canarium, the dog conch, are true conches.
+Conchs that are sometimes referred to as "true conchs" are marine gastropods in the family Strombidae, specifically in the genus Strombus and other closely related genera.
+For example, Aliger gigas, the queen conch, is a true conch.
+True conchs are identified by their long spire.

 Many other species are also often called "conch", but are not at all closely related to the family Strombidae, including Melongena species (family Melongenidae) and the horse conch Triplofusus papillosus (family Fasciolariidae).
 Species commonly referred to as conches also include the sacred chank or shankha shell (Turbinella pyrum) and other Turbinella species in the family Turbinellidae.
 The Triton's trumpet (family Charoniidae) may also be fashioned into a horn and referred to as a conch.